just-the-benno/BlazQ/episode5/readme.md

-# Episode 04 - Couch Coop
+# Episode 05 - Uprising of the Jokers

-> Thanks for being with me in the 4th episode.
+> Thanks for being with me in the 5th episode.
 That was fun!
 Thank you very much guys for the engagement, even if it was very late for you.
 Blazor for the Win :) Thanks for your ongoing support.

 Watch the teaser on [Youtube](https://youtu.be/q0IR-mOuSWQ).